Our Story

 A Safe Haven for Nature

-Our farm provides refuge for many captivating native birds in a landscape where conventional farming has diminished natural habitats.
+Our farm provides refuge for many enchanting native birds in a landscape where conventional farming has diminished natural habitats.
 These safe havens are vital for endangered species, each carrying its own unique story and role.
-By offering food, shelter, and nesting sites, the birds help pollinate native plants and sustain the delicate balance of our fragile ecosystem.
+With access to food, shelter, and nesting sites, birds help pollinate native plants and sustain the delicate balance of our ecosystem.

-As part of our long-term restoration initiative, we are revegetating 100 acres of land once cleared for farming.
+As part of our long-term restoration initiative, we are revegetating 100 acres of land, once cleared, for farming.
 This includes replanting 30 acres with native species to create wildlife corridors and strengthen local biodiversity.
-Through this work, we aim to restore ecological function to the land and nurture the wellbeing of surrounding ecosystems.
+Through this work, we aim to nurture the wellbeing of surrounding ecosystems.

 The following photos show the farm progress with the running tally of plantings.